alexerfurt/machine-learning-engineer-project/Proposal/proposal.md

 In this section, the dataset(s) and/or input(s) being considered for the project should be thoroughly described, such as how they relate to the problem and why they should be used.
 Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included with relevant references and citations as necessary It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem.

 DRAFT:
+For this particular problem there is no initial dataset used nor needed, since the agent uses Reinforcement Learning techniques to learn how to play Connect4.
+The environment is provided by the Competitions' organizer Kaggle.
+More details around the environment rules can be found [here](https://www.kaggle.com/c/connectx/overview/environment-rules).
+Within the environment, an agent starts to interact with the game environment until the game is lost, won or a draw, which defines an episode.
+The episodes objective is to use the agent in order to get a certain number of your checkers in a row horizontally, vertically, or diagonally on the game board before your opponent.
+Deep Learning neural networks involved will be trained through data that is created through the agent's interaction with and exploration of the environment (self play).
+There the environmental state after each step will be recorded into a so called Replay Buffer, i.e. a sort of memory of game experiences.
+This will be used for training neural nets that learn to predict the moves that are most promissing to maximize overall game rewards. ....

 ### Solution Statement
 _(approx. 1 paragraph)_